CN-UPB/DeepCoMP/README.md

 Adjust further settings in `drl_mobile/main.py`.

-Training logs, results, videos, and trained agents are saved in the `training` directory.
+Training logs, results, videos, and trained agents are saved in the `results` directory.

 When running remotely, you can serve the replay video by running:

 ```
-cd training
+cd results
 python -m http.server
 ```